-In this stage, the client sends the BRS.
-After receiving the BRS, developers translate that BRS to SRS and testers involved in review the BRS and try to find out the missing or wrong requirements and write an acceptance test plan and test cases.
+The client sends the Business Requirements Specification (BRS) at this stage.
+After receiving the BRS, developers translate that BRS to SRS, and testers are involved in reviewing the BRS, trying to find out the missing or wrong requirements, and writing an acceptance test plan and test cases.

-System Design /High-Level Design: during this phase, a high-level design is built, and also the team will discuss how those requirements can be implemented. the team will also come with what can be created, what can be the dependencies, and what software and hardware required to develop the product.
+System Design /High-Level Design: During this phase, a high-level design is built, and the team will discuss how those requirements can be implemented. the team will also come up with what can be created, the dependencies, and the software and hardware required to develop the product.

-Architectural design: during this phase, the System design is divided into different functionalities.
-How the data will transfer between other internal modules and other systems is clearly understand.
+Architectural design: During this phase, the System design is divided into different functionalities.
+How the data will transfer between other internal modules and other systems is clearly understood.

-In this phase, the development team will start preparing the Low-level design (LLD) of the product and the test team will involve in reviewing the high-level design (HLD) and start preparing the integration test plan and test cases.
+In this phase, the development team will start preparing the product’s Low-level design (LLD), and the test team will be involved in reviewing the High-level design (HLD) and preparing the integration test plan and test cases.

 Module Design: During this phase, the functionalities are again divided into small modules.
-In this phase, methods, classes, interfaces, and data types all are finalized.
+This phase finalizes methods, classes, interfaces, and data types.

-In the next phase development team, start writing coding for the product, and the test team will review the low-level design (LLD) and write functional or unit test plan and test cases.
+In the next phase, the development team will start writing coding for the product, and the test team will review the low-level design (LLD) and write functional or unit test plans and test cases.

 What Is Validation?

-The process of evaluating a software application during the development or at the end of the development phase is called validation. the validation is also dynamic testing.
+The process of evaluating a software application during or at the end of the development phase is called validation.
+The validation is also dynamic testing.
 During the validation, we are using the real application to find out the defect in it.

-During the validation process, we try to find out that the developed software product (development completed) weather met the customer’s expectations and requirements.
-To find out the defects of the application we are using different techniques or methods, that are:
+During the validation process, we try to find out that the developed software product (development completed) meets the customer’s expectations and requirements.
+To find out the defects of the application, we are using different techniques or methods, which are:

-Because of this nature in the v model, all verification phases found on one side, and another side, you can see all validation phases.
-By joining both the phases, it will look like v-share.
-That’s why it called the V Model.
+Because of this nature in the v model, all verification phases are found on one side; on the other, you can see all validation phases.
+By joining both phases, it will look like a v-shape.
+That’s why it is called the V Model.

-This V model starts with the business requirement in one hand, and the other side ends with the user acceptance testing.
+This V model starts with the business requirement on one hand, and the other side ends with the user acceptance testing.

 Various Phases Of Validation

-Unit Testing: testers are executed the unit test plan and test cases, which is developed by the testers in the module design phase to find out the bugs in the unit or code level.
+Unit Testing: Testers execute the unit test plan and test cases developed by the testers in the module design phase to find bugs in the unit or code level.

-Integration Testing: during this phase, testers are executed integration test plans or test cases after the completion of unit testing.
+Integration Testing: during this phase, testers execute test plans or test cases after unit testing.
 During the testing, testers concentrate more on the communication data between modules.

-System Testing: during the system testing, testers test the complete application with functionality, interdependency, and communication.
+System Testing: During system testing, testers test the complete application for functionality, interdependency, and communication.
 During this phase, testers test the functional and non-functional requirements of the developed application.

-User acceptance testing (UAT): this testing is performed on the user environment that means in the production environment.
-In UAT testing, we verify that the developed product is met the user requirement, and that is ready to use in the real environment too.
+User acceptance testing (UAT): This testing is performed on the user environment, that is, in the production environment.
+In UAT testing, we verify that the developed product meets the user requirement and is ready to use in the real environment.

-If you follow the V model, then it is tough to back to the previous page once it is completed.
+If you follow the V model, it is tough to return to the previous page once it is completed.
 If you are a software project that needs some flexibility, then it’s very rigid.
-But if you are more focused on quality is an essential aspect of the delivery, then this model can be a critical and also and suitable model for you.
+But if you are more focused on quality, an essential aspect of the delivery, this model can be critical and suitable for you.

-so as compared to the Waterfall model, you can use this be model on such a project where the requirements are not changing, for example:
+so, as compared to the Waterfall model, you can use this model on such a project where the requirements are not changing, for example: